 However, I feel like they perform better on the eyes.
 But not the pigmentation I’m used to from Colourpop.
 It’s definitely not a bad palette, but I won’t be purchasing this one again.
 I would love a darker shade to create more depth.
 All the shades are pretty similar and light and the darker shades in this palette are patchy so I’m not really using them.

 If you look at my Colourpop x Disney collection review, that palette performs way better.
 The pigmentation is a lot better and overall a lot easier to work with on the eyes.
 I felt like I needed to do more work to make the shades blend.

 The palette retails for $12 (Net Weight 9 x 1.10g/0.04oz) so it’s definitely not too bad for the price but I just expected more from Colourpop, as I usually LOVE their products!
 I can see myself using this palette in combination with other palettes since the shades are pretty good transition shades.

 One of the things I love most about Colourpop is how their products are vegan and cruelty-free!

-Even though, I’m slightly dissapointed, I still love Colourpop and I’ll continue buying from them since the overall quality of products is literally amazing.
+Even though I’m slightly disappointed, I still love Colourpop and I’ll continue buying from them since the overall quality of products is literally amazing.
 Maybe this palette just didn’t work for me?
 Who knows.